 When it comes to poo...
 What is normal?

-Passing a stool once per day is usually normal but normal can also range from twice per day to once every 2 days.
+Passing a stool once per day is usually considered normal but normal can also be twice per day.
 As long as that is a consistent pattern.
 What is not normal is going every few days or so.
 In saying that, it is normal if, on occasion, bowel motion frequency changes due to what a person has eaten or done in the previous couple of days as well as where a woman is in her menstrual cycle.

 What we also need to talk about is the consistency of your stool.
 Do yourself a favour here and do a google search on the "Bristol Stool Chart."
 This is a chart of stool consistencies ranging from type 1 which looks like small pellets to type 7 which is entirely liquid.
 Both of these extremes are not normal.
 What is normal is type 3 to type 4.
 A stool like this indicates adequate hydration, fibre intake and good digestion.